Everything you need to know...

-|Module: Foundations Of Counselling||Credits: 20||
+|Module: Introduction To Counselling||Credits: 20||

 |Module: Counselling Skills For Professional Practice||Credits: 20||

-|Module: Emotional Literacy And Learning||Credits: 20||
+|Module: Childhood And Play||Credits: 20||

-|Module: The Reflective Practitioner||Credits: 20||
+|Module: School And The Curriculum||Credits: 20||

-|Module: Health Psychology||Credits: 20||
+|Module: Applying Psychology||Credits: 20||

 Fees and funding

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

-Our tuition fee for international students starting full-time study in 2021/22 is £13,995 per year.
+Our tuition fee for International/EU students starting full-time study in 2024/25 is £16,655 per year.